 Bali’s Best Restaurants: JIMBARAN & NUSA DUA

-A shining beacon of the culinary scene in Bali and a five-time winner of the Wine Spectator Award, Kayuputi is the fine beachfront dining restaurant at The St. Regis Bali.
+A shining beacon of the culinary scene in Bali and a five-time winner of the Wine Spectator Award, Kayuputi is the fine beachfront dining restaurant at The St. Regis Bali in swanky Nusa Dua.
 Offering a dining experience unlike any other, think luxurious Asian-influenced haute cuisine with a stellar wine list to match, not to mention a priceless setting with magnificent ocean views.
 Decadent and divine, Kayuputi is a showstopper, and if you’re in the neighbourhood on a Sunday, the brunch here is especially world-famous.

 Bali beachfront dining bliss.
 Sounds tempting, right?
 Sundara (Sanskrit for ‘beautiful’) is an all-day dining and lifestyle destination that just so happens to serve some of the best food around.
-Think sultry beach-club by day, iconic fine diner by night.
-We love the perfect mix of five-star flair and relaxed beach-club vibes at this sophisticated address.
+Think sultry beach club by day, then an iconic fine diner by night.
+We love the mix of five-star flair and relaxed beach club vibes at this sophisticated address.
 And when the sun goes down, the fire pits are lit, the bartenders get busy and the impeccable fusion cuisine really comes to life.
+Sundara, we love you!

-Soleil is the stunning, signature beachfront dining favourite at The Mulia, Mulia Resort & Villas, overlooking the ocean and offering Mediterranean and Pan-Asian cuisine with influences from Indonesia, Vietnam, and Thailand.
-The Mulia’s array of food is as vast as their never-ending pool, with a fantastic selection of premium meat, grilled seafood and endless other delicacies.
-Stick around on a Sunday to try the famous brunch – it’s arguably the very best in Bali.
+Soleil is the stunning, signature beachfront dining favourite at Mulia Bali, overlooking the ocean and offering Mediterranean and Pan-Asian cuisine with influences from Indonesia, Vietnam, and Thailand.
+The Mulia’s array of food is as vast as their never-ending infinity pool, with a fantastic selection of premium meat, grilled seafood and endless other delicacies.
+Stick around on a weekend to try the famous Sunday brunch – it’s arguably the very best in Bali.

 Bali’s Best Restaurants: ULUWATU